Tyris/m3uGoogleMusicSync/README.md

 Choose a local playlist (m3u) to sync and it will:
 * Create or modify an existing Google Music playlist
 * Upload missing files
-* Handles unicode filenames or paths
+* Handles unicode filenames or paths (and relative paths)
 * Add uploaded (or files already online) to playlist
 * Optionally remove files not in local playlist (will not delete those files from the cloud)
 * Adds each file to playlist individually as soon as the file is online (instead of as a batch at the end)
 * Makes a best effort not to upload duplicate files by searching and comparing some basic info (this might fail if you modify id3 tags causing a duplicate to be uploaded)
+* Save the filename as the title in the ID3 data if its missing (saves in ID3v2.4 so unfortunately its incompatible with Windows Explorer/Player - this is due to the mutagen library I'm afraid)

 It does not:
 * Remove duplicate entries from playlists